ZekeH43/Module-12-Challenge/Starter_Code/report-template.md

 RandomOverSampler: Applied oversampling using the RandomOverSampler module from imbalanced-learn to address the imbalance in the target variable.
 This technique ensures that both classes have an equal number of data points, providing a more balanced training set for the model.
 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
 Machine Learning Model 1:

-Balanced Accuracy Score: 94.4%
+-Balanced Accuracy Score: 94.4%

-Precision (High-Risk Loans): 87%
+-Precision (High-Risk Loans): 87%

-Recall (High-Risk Loans): 89%
+-Recall (High-Risk Loans): 89%

-Precision (Healthy Loans): 100%
+-Precision (Healthy Loans): 100%

-Recall (Healthy Loans): 100%
+-Recall (Healthy Loans): 100%

 Machine Learning Model 2:

-Balanced Accuracy Score: 99.6%
+-Balanced Accuracy Score: 99.6%

-Precision (High-Risk Loans): 87%
+-Precision (High-Risk Loans): 87%

-Recall (High-Risk Loans): 100%
+-Recall (High-Risk Loans): 100%

-Precision (Healthy Loans): 100%
+-Precision (Healthy Loans): 100%

-Recall (Healthy Loans): 100%
+-Recall (Healthy Loans): 100%

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
 The machine learning models were evaluated based on their balanced accuracy, precision, and recall scores for predicting credit risk.
 The two models, trained on the original and oversampled data, exhibited distinct performances.

 Model 1: Achieved a balanced accuracy of 94.4%, demonstrating strong predictive capabilities.
 It maintained a good balance between precision and recall for both high-risk and healthy loans.